 \subsection{Preference structure}

-In this bandits framework, we can embed varying degrees of structure on agent preferences.
-We capture these preference structures by the functional form of agents' utility functions and its relation to agent contexts.
-More formally, let $\UAll$ be the set functions $\utility\colon \AgentsAll \times \AgentsAll \rightarrow \mathbb{R}$, i.e., $\UAll$ is the set of all possible (global) utility functions.
+In this bandits framework, we can impose varying degrees of structure on agent preferences.
+We encode these preference structures via the functional form of agents' utility functions and their relation to agent contexts.
+More formally, let $\UAll$ be the set of functions $\utility\colon \AgentsAll \times \AgentsAll \rightarrow \mathbb{R}$, i.e., $\UAll$ is the set of all possible (global) utility functions.
 We now introduce several classes of preference structures as subsets of $\UAll$.

 \paragraph{Unstructured preferences.} The simplest setting we consider is one where the preferences are unstructured.
 Specifically, we consider the class of utility functions